hashimati/Service-Requests-Offers-Microservices/README.md

     users:
       change-log: 'classpath:db/liquibase-changelog.xml'
 ```

-As mentioned in the requirement, the user could be Service requester as "user" or Service provider as "service_provider".
-So, we will declare these two roles as two constant attributes of type string under Roles.java class.
-The Roles Class will be replicated in Requests Service and Offers Services.
+In the requirements, the user is either Service requester as "user" or Service provider as "service_provider".
+You need to declare the roles in Roles class.
+Then, create this class in Requests Service and Offers Services.

 ```
 src\main\java\io\hashimati\usersservices\constants\Roles.java
 ```